 I decided to have it on the third Sunday in May.
 It was an experiment.
 I didn't really know what to expect.
-I never imagined that eight years later I would still be having what has now come to be known as Hair Day.
+I never imagined that twenty years later I would still be having what has now come to be known as Hair Day.

 Hair Day has evolved into much more than grooming sessions.
 At these gatherings my sister-friends and I form a circle of solidarity and support.
 We celebrate our hair through storytelling and poetry readings and endless testimonials about our journey to appreciate ourselves as we really are.Hair Day is a time when my friends come to relax.
 They come to talk and sometimes vent about those who have judged them harshly for their choice to be themselves.

 Our circle is an eclectic mix of Ivy League pedigrees and sisters with no degrees.
 We have mothers and daughters, women who work and women in transition.
 We have artists, writers, teachers and students, African dancers and sisters who drum.